 Histamine Intolerance: Symptoms, Diagnosis, Causes, and Treatment

-Many people with persistent gastrointestinal or skin issues are given a pill or cream by their doctor and are sent on their way.
-They never are given a diagnostic test that can indicate the high levels of histamine in the blood or urine that can point to this condition.
+Doctors give most people with on-going gastrointestinal or skin issues a pill or cream.
+They then send patients on their way.
+This is instead of giving them a diagnostic test.
+Diagnostic testing is the only way to determine high histamine levels in the blood or urine that can point to this condition.

 Why Do People Get Histamine Intolerance?

-Histamine intolerance is a condition in which the body produces too much histamine or cannot properly break down histamine.
-Histamine is a chemical that is naturally produced by the body and is involved in various processes such as digestion, immune response, and neurotransmission.
-When the body produces too much histamine, or when it cannot break down histamine properly, it can lead to a variety of symptoms that can range from mild to severe.
+Histamine intolerance is when the body creates too much histamine or cannot properly break down histamine.
+Histamine is a chemical the body produces naturally.
+It involves various processes, such as digestion, immune response, and neurotransmission.
+When the body produces too much histamine or cannot break it down properly, it can lead to symptoms ranging from mild to severe.

 Symptoms of Histamine Intolerance

-The symptoms of histamine intolerance can vary widely, and many people may not even be aware that they are suffering from this condition.
-These symptoms can occur shortly after consuming histamine-rich foods, such as aged cheeses, fermented foods, and alcoholic beverages, or they can be triggered by other factors such as stress, medications, or environmental allergens.
+The symptoms of histamine intolerance can vary widely.
+Many people may not even be aware that they are suffering from this condition.
+Shortly after eating histamine-rich foods, symptoms occur.
+Histamine-rich foods include aged cheeses, fermented foods, and alcoholic beverages, or they can be triggered by other factors such as stress, medications, or environmental allergens.
 Some of the common symptoms of histamine intolerance include: